-Infants less than 7 days old will be allowed on board only in the case of travel for emergency medical reasons (in incubators) or if the mother is traveling on compassionate grounds.
+Infants less than seven days old will only be allowed on board in the case of travel for emergency medical reasons (in incubators) or if the mother is travelling on compassionate grounds.

 Children between 6-36 months may travel on board in car seats as long as a separate seat is purchased for the child.
 Car seats can be used at any stage of the flight, including take-off and landing.
-The car seat must be the forward-facing type only and one that can be secured to the seat by the use of the lap seatbelt and does not require a shoulder harness (3-point seatbelt) as for car vehicles.
-Airport Services will approve the infant car seat for use on board at check-in.
+The car seat must be the forward facing type only and one that can be secured to the seat by the use of the lap seatbelt, and not a shoulder harness (2-point seatbelt) as for car vehicles.
+Airport Services will approve the infant car seat at check-in for use on board.

-Tickets for children traveling in a separate seat are also discounted from the full adult fare.
+Tickets for children travelling in a separate seat are also discounted from the full adult fare.

 Please contact your local Emirates office to book an unaccompanied minor.